Noah Keen: Biography

-Career

 Keen made many guest appearances in television series such as The Twilight Zone in the episodes "The Arrival" and "The Trade-Ins".
 In 1962 he made two guest appearances on Perry Mason; first as murder victim Harlow Phipps in "The Case of the Crippled Cougar", then as Dr. Stephen Grant in "The Case of the Lurid Letter".
 In 1962 Keen appeared as Samuel Cole on the TV western The Virginian in the episode titled "The Accomplice".
+Keen then made two appearances on The Big Valley in the 1965 episode "The Invaders" and again in 1968 in the episode titled "The Prize" as Jim Stanley.

-Other series on which he made guest appearances include The Eleventh Hour, Judd for the Defense, Bonanza, Mission: Impossible, The Mod Squad, The Waltons and The Rockford Files.
+Other series on which he made guest appearances include The Eleventh Hour, Judd for the Defense, Bonanza, Gidget, Mission: Impossible, The Mod Squad, The Waltons and The Rockford Files.
 Keen had also appeared in movies such as Battle for the Planet of the Apes and Disorganized Crime.
 Although he had been acting less frequently since the 1980s, he still made occasional appearances such as a guest appearance on the episode "Johnny Cakes" of The Sopranos.

-Personal life

-Keen was married to screenwriter Barbara Corday.
-He had a daughter with one of his wives.
-He was married to Gerrianne Raphael in 2004 and had a very happy marriage.
-Through that marriage, Keen became step-father to three more girls.
-He had five grandchildren, two from his biological daughter, two from one of his step-daughters, and one from his other step-daughter.

-Late life

-Keen moved from California to New York when he married Raphael and they lived in Harlem until he died.

-Keen often participated in small acting roles until he was almost 94.
+By the time of his retirement from acting, Keen had established himself as a leading character actor, appearing in over 100 television series from 1957 until 2006.

 Keen died on March 24, 2019, aged 98.